-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+In reviewing your credit history, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each scoring model.
+As a result, you have three scores, one for each bureau.

-Lenders want to make sure that giving you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone with a stronger credit score.
+Lenders want to ensure that giving you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You'll still qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone with a superior FICO score.

-There are strategies to raise your score.
+You want a better score, but how do you get there?
 Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt taking up the balance a single card.
+But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the most of your debt taking up the balance one card.

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to get credit, increase your spending limits and keep up your payments, which will raise your credit.
-You should always avoid holding a large balance for too long because these types of cards traditionally have a higher interest rate.
+- Apply for gas cards or chain store credit.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
+You should always beware of carrying a high balance for too long because these types of cards traditionally have a surprising interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

-- Pay on time.
-Late payments hurt your credit history.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're able to make payments to a bank.
+- Keep up with payments.
+Payment history is a big factor in your FICO score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're able to make payments to a lender.

 - Ensure that your credit history is correct.
 If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Mark Malave, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you can move toward becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Mark Malave, the loan application process can be a stress-free experience so you, too, can achieve home ownership.